The Royal Seabathing Apartment

 The family bathroom has all white furnishings - bath, sink, w.c. and heated towel rail with underfloor heating.
 The master bedroom has a double bed, chest of drawers, wardrobe and French doors leading to outside privately owned terrace.
 It also benefits from an ensuite consisting of shower, w.c. and sink and underfloor heating.
 The second double bedroom consists of a triple bed, double bed at the bottom, single bed at the top.
 Travel cot available.
 This apartment is terrific for families!

 Tesco Express less than a minute walk from the apartment and various take away restaurants within the vicinity.
-M&S Simply Food two minutes drive away.
+The row of local shops opposite include a newsagent, hairdressers, a micro pub and beauty shops.

 |Size||Sleeps up to 5, 2 bedrooms|